Ghost Imaging with Free Electron-Photon Pairs: Results

 To derive the ideal target image, the straight grating lines must be back-projected through the optical system, noting that in this experiment the optical system demagnifies the lines by $16\times$ onto the TEM sample plane.
 The parabolic mirror introduces noticeable distortions to the straight lines, which we account for in the analytical model.
 We model this back-projection as described in \cite{preimesberger_experimental_2025}, leaving several parameters open for our least-absolute error fitting algorithm to optimize, such as the precise location of the sample relative to the mirror and the standard deviation of the Gaussian function.

 The experimental measurements are shown in Fig.~\ref{fig:data}(A), reproducing the structure of the grating target in the electron coincidence-filtered image.
 Our fitted model of the grating lines can be seen in (B); the fit exhibits a resolution of $2.03 \pm 0.06$~\textmu m full-width at half-maximum (corresponding to a standard deviation of $\Delta x =0.87 \pm 0.03$~\textmu m).
-Compared to the resolution achieved in our previous work ($\Delta x \approx 1.45$ \textmu m)~\cite{preimesberger_experimental_2025}, the increase in spatial resolution is attributed to improvements made to the photon optical system which allow us to reduce the contributions from aberrations and surface imperfections of the parabolic mirror.